-This plan describes the Ørsted U.S. Offshore Wind general approach to outreach with fishing communities during planning, research, construction, and operation phases of windfarm development.
-This is intended as a "living document" which will be expanded and refined with ongoing feedback from fishermen and fisheries leaders in ports associated with Ørsted U.S. Offshore Wind projects.
+This plan describes the Ørsted general approach to outreach with fishing communities during planning, research, construction, and operation phases of windfarm development.
+This is intended as a "living document" which will be expanded and refined with ongoing feedback from fishermen and fisheries leaders in ports associated with Ørsted projects.
 This plan is based on guidelines and advice from many sources, including extensive meetings with fishermen.
-Details of communication reference documents are included in the appendices.

-A key part of successful outreach has been the engagement and building of a multi-state network of Fisheries Liaisons (FLs) and Fisheries Representatives (FRs) to serve as two-way channels of information exchange with the fishing industry based on BOEM's Best Management Practices, but going further by building an experienced team of fisheries professionals along the East Coast of the US, focusing on our project areas.
+A key part of successful outreach has been the engagement and building of a multi-state network of Fisheries Liaisons (FLs) and Fisheries Representatives (FRs) to serve as two-way channels of information exchange with the fishing industry based on BOEM's Best Management Practices, but going further by building an experienced team of fisheries professionals along the East Coast of the United States, focusing on our project areas.
 Included in this plan is a detailed outline of the responsibilities and qualifications of the FLs and FRs.
-This is key for successful outreach, due to the complexities of the fishing industry, with multiple gear types, port sizes, locations, and many small businesses
+This is key for successful outreach, due to the complexities of the fishing industry, with multiple gear types, port sizes, locations, and many small businesses.

-In addition to our direct outreach with the fishing industries, Ørsted U.S. Offshore Wind has undertaken research and monitoring plans to better understand the impact of our offshore wind projects on fish and fish habitats - committing to a six-year plan of pre-construction, construction, and post-construction/operation monitoring. Ørsted U.S. Offshore Wind uses independent experts to complete collaborative research on fishing vessels wherever possible with the fishing industry. Ørsted U.S. Offshore Wind has also taken the lead to explore a regional collaborative research and monitoring initiative, which could culminate in a first-of-its-kind joint effort by offshore wind developers, the fishing industry, and the federal government.
-If successful, this regional collaborative research and monitoring initiative will help identify and prioritize fisheries and offshore wind research questions.
-In return, the research will develop a shared research agenda that can be implemented on a regional scale with the goal of useful peer reviewed published science that will help the fishing industry.
+In addition to our direct outreach with the fishing industries, Ørsted has undertaken research and monitoring plans to better understand the impact of our offshore wind projects on fish and fish habitats - committing to a six- year plan of preconstruction, construction, and post-construction/operation monitoring. Ørsted uses independent experts to complete collaborative research on fishing vessels wherever possible with the fishing industry. Ørsted was a leading member in the creation of the Responsible Offshore Science Alliance (ROSA) which is a first-of-its-kind regional collaborative research and monitoring initiative between offshore wind developers, the fishing industry, state and federal governments and academia.
+ROSA helps identify and prioritize environmental, fisheries and offshore wind research questions.
+The efforts of ROSA will help inform regional scale monitoring and research, with the goal of useful producing peer reviewed science that will help better understand the environmental impacts associated with offshore wind development.